Heather Templeton Dill

 One of the main programs of the Foundation is the Templeton Prize, valued at $1.4 million.
 It is one of the world’s largest annual individual awards to honor individuals whose exemplary achievements advance her grandfather’s philanthropic vision: harnessing the power of the sciences to explore the deepest questions of the universe and humankind’s place and purpose within it.

 The 2021 Templeton Prize Laureate was Dr. Jane Goodall, the first female primatologist in the history of the Prize.
 Past laureates have included Mother Teresa, Archbishop Desmond Tutu of South Africa, King Abdullah II of Jordan, and the Dalai Lama.
+In the fall of 2021, Dill and Dr. Goodall co-authored an op-ed for USA Today on human resilience and hope.

 Dill has spoken at various venues on living in a pluralistic world, on the research-supported benefits of a life of purpose, as well as the importance of intellectual humility.
 In 2020, she received the Citizen Diplomat of the Year Award, from Citizen Diplomacy International Philadelphia, jointly with Jennifer Templeton Simpson, and she was selected by Main Line Today magazine for its 2019 Women on the Move issue.